falconsmilie/backendcodechallenge/Q&A.md

 * `commits` (central table)
 * `services_log` (for debug/errors)
-* Materialized views for reporting
+* If supported, materialized views for reporting

 > Each service **accesses the DB through its own repository layer** (no direct cross-service SQL).